nareshsia/nareshsia/README.md

 ## 💼 What I Do

-- 🔧 Build full-stack Flutter apps with clean architecture
+- ⚙️ Build cross-platform mobile apps using **Flutter**
-- 🎨 Design beautiful UIs with Jetpack Compose and Flutter widgets
+- 📱 Develop native Android apps using **Kotlin + Jetpack Compose**
-- 🔗 Integrate REST APIs, Firebase, and WebSockets (real-time trading, etc.)
+- 🔗 Work with REST APIs, Firebase, and real-time stuff like WebSockets
-- 🛠️ Optimize performance, animations, and responsiveness
+- 🎨 Focus on clean UI, smooth UX, and performance optimization
-- 🚀 Handle Play Store / App Store deployment and testing
+- 📦 Create reusable custom widgets and app components
-- 📦 Create reusable custom widget packages and app skeletons
+- 🚀 Handle everything from development to Play Store / App Store release

 ---